 Coming to terms with your addiction is the first step on the road to recovery.
 Once you’ve done that, it’s time to tell your loved ones what’s been happening.
 Although it’s not something we look forward to, following these guidelines will help you accomplish the next step as smoothly as possible.

-Make a Plan: Call a rehab that specializes in treating you drug of choice and make plans to go right after the talk.
+Call a rehab that specializes in treating your drug of choice and make plans to go right after the talk.
 This will demonstrate to your loved ones that you are serious about recovery and are willing to go to any lengths to get the help you need.

 Recognize that there are a plethora of responses your friends and family can have; anger, outrage or fear are just a few.
 You can’t control other people’s reaction and you don’t have to try to make it okay for them.
 Reassure them that you know this is difficult to process but underscore your desire to get sober.
 Eventually, they will come around as you proceed in your program of recovery.

 Remember that you will continue communication with your loved ones as you go through treatment and they may want to seek additional support for themselves to help them deal with their own emotions.
 After you’ve had that all-important talk, it’s now time to focus on yourself and do the work that only you can do.